-

 The most successful organisations are addressing this by embedding wellbeing into manager KPIs or using mental health ambassadors to cascade awareness.
 But the fundamental challenge remains: how do you support the supporters?

 The good news?
 Some organisations are cracking the code.
-The most compelling example came from a transport employer who saw engagement jump from 20 calls across 5,000 staff to “19% engagement after 2 months, 50% of calls accessing counselling, 33% of calls requiring physical health intervention.”
+The most compelling example came from one large organisation who saw engagement jump from 20 calls across 5,000 staff to “19% engagement after 2 months, 50% of calls accessing counselling, 33% of calls requiring physical health intervention.”

 The key differentiator appears to be integrated, accessible support that removes traditional barriers.
 Real-time intervention is proving particularly valuable; one driver avoided 28 days of unnecessary absence through immediate app-based triage that confirmed a suspected head injury wasn’t serious.